milerepeatcc-source/Iran-War-Cost-Tracker/README.md

 ## ⚠️ Disclaimer

 This tool is for **educational and informational purposes only**.
-The figures presented are estimates based on macroeconomic models, historical federal budget ratios, and assumed effective tax rates.
+The figures presented are estimates based on macroeconomic models, historical federal budget ratios, and estimated bracket scaling.
 It does not represent exact financial advice or exact IRS tax routing.